metallb/metallb/website/content/usage/_index.md

 ### Cilium

-A nother CNI that supports the eBPF dataplane is Cilium.
+Another CNI that supports the eBPF dataplane is Cilium.
 You can read up more about its implementation and usage in the [Cilium docs](https://docs.cilium.io/en/latest/bpf/)

 ## IP address sharing